LWDaniels/LWDaniels.github.io/index.md

 layout: home
 title: Welcome
 ---
 ## This website holds my portfolio of games and computer graphics work.
-Please look around and enjoy them, as well as the notes I have on their development.
+Please click on their pages on the navigation bar to take a look at those projects and my notes on their development.
 #### If you have any questions about these or upcoming projects (there are always more in the works), please shoot me an email!